Banana Carob Smoothie (Ice Cream)

 Aaand then I had to type nearly the entire post with one finger.
 (Although that may have had something to do with the fact that I couldn’t bring myself to put my spoon down.)

-Seriously, this Sugar-Free Banana-Carob Smoothie is soooo rich, creamy, sweet, and luscious!!
+Seriously, this Sugar-Free Banana-Carob Smoothie (which is really more like ice cream) is soooo rich, creamy, sweet, and luscious!!
 Maybe the best thing I’ve eaten all year.

 What is carob?